JohnathonKoster/leanpub-sublime-snippets/README.md

 ## Manual Installation

-Copy the contents of this repository into Sublime Text `Packages` folder.
+Copy the contents of this repository into the Sublime Text `Packages` directory.

 ## Included Snippets